-All Prep to Year 6 students are involved in either a beach skills program or swimming lessons/skill development in Terms One and Four.
-Fees will be charged on school accounts.
+All Prep to Year 6 students are involved in a beach skills and swimming lessons/skill development programs in Terms One and Four.
 Swimming lessons are conducted at the Caloundra Aquatic Centre and the beach skills program is conducted by qualified Lifesavers at Kings Beach.
 Both these programs are part of the Physical Education Program of the school and all children are expected to participate unless medical reasons prevent them from doing so.
-If a child is unable to participate in swimming lessons or beach skills activities, a medical certificate from the child's doctor is required.
-Should you wish your child not to swim on his/her allotted swimming day, an explanatory note is to be sent to your child's class teacher.